How Big Tobacco Targets Black Americans

-About 70 years ago, Big Tobacco executives moved to exploit a new demographic: African Americans.
-In 1955, tobacco company Liggett & Myers began advertising in African American magazines such as Ebony and Our World.
+About 70 years ago, Big Tobacco executives moved to exploit a new demographic: Black Americans.
+In 1955, tobacco company Liggett & Myers began advertising in Black American magazines such as Ebony and Our World.
 The effectiveness of these ads led the industry to aggressively pursue this new market.
-Soon, storefronts across African American neighborhoods became crowded with advertisements featuring endorsements from prominent African American athletes.
+Soon, storefronts across Black American neighborhoods became crowded with advertisements featuring endorsements from prominent Black American athletes.

 Liggett & Myers then went a step further.
-They produced a series of films featuring the achievements of African Americans — with plenty of product placement — and showed the films at colleges and theaters across the country.
-This effort reached an estimated 3 million people — mostly African Americans.
+They produced a series of films featuring the achievements of Black Americans — with plenty of product placement — and showed the films at colleges and theaters across the country.
+This effort reached an estimated 3 million people — mostly Black Americans.

-The blueprint was set: Exploit African American imagery and culture to reflect the “Black experience” and blanket Black neighborhoods with ads.
+The blueprint was set: Exploit Black American imagery and culture to reflect the “Black experience” and blanket Black neighborhoods with ads.
 This basic strategy hasn’t changed.
-Let’s look at a few more ways Big Tobacco targets African Americans.
+Let’s look at a few more ways Big Tobacco targets Black Americans.

 Cigarette ads